ppsdatta/stk/README.md

 # stk

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that enables you to code like it is Forth

 ## Usage

-FIXME

 ## License